MaggieAppleton/home-hunter/planning/property_tracker_implementation_plan.md

 - [ ] [P3-06] Fit-to-bounds and selection syncing (table <-> map)
 - [ ] [P3-07] Performance pass: memoization, list virtualization if needed

-Docs & DX

-- [ ] [P3-08] Update README with data backup/restore, import instructions
-- [ ] [P3-09] Example dataset and screenshots in README

-Task-to-commit guidance

-- Use the task IDs in commit messages, e.g. "P1-14: Add minimal PropertyTable with name/price/status".
-- Prefer one task per commit.
-If a change spans multiple tasks, split into sequential commits.

-Next task recommendation

-- Start with [P0-01] to [P0-04] to get the skeleton running (client + server + health check), then wire up DB migrations ([P1-01] to [P1-04]).